Viktor Vodolatsky: Deputy Governor of Rostov Oblast and Chieftain

 In 1999, Vodolatsky became the Deputy Governor of the Rostov Oblast for Cossacks and Ecology.

 In May 1999, the Council of Atamans of the Great Don Army appointed Cossack Colonel Gennady Nedvigin as temporary acting military chieftain of the Great Army of the Don Ataman of the Novocherkassk Cossack District.
 However, just a few days later, on 6 June 1999, Nedvigin was shot dead in the courtyard of his house.
 The Council of Atamans of the Great Don Army appointed Vodolatsky as a temporary ataman of the registered Cossacks on the Don.

 In October 1999, the Novocherkassk Big Circle elected Yury Dyakov as its new chieftain and announced its support for Vodolatsky's candidacy for the post of Military chieftain.
-A week later, the Big Circle of the Great Don Army almost unanimously (minus two votes) elected Vodolatsky, who works as Deputy Governor of the Rostov Oblast for Cossacks and Ecology, and ataman of the Great Don Army with a residence in Novocherkassk.
+A week later, the Big Circle of the Great Don Army almost unanimously (minus two votes) elected Vodolatsky, who worked as Deputy Governor of the Rostov Oblast for Cossacks and Ecology, and ataman of the Great Don Army with a residence in Novocherkassk.

 In 2002, he became the Head of the Representative Office of the Administration of the Rostov Oblast under the Government of Russia.

 In 2003, he ran for the State Duma on the list of "United Russia", but was not elected.

-In 2006, he graduated from the faculty of retraining and advanced training of the Military Academy of the General Staff of the Armed Forces of the Russia.
+In 2006, he graduated from the faculty of retraining and advanced training of the Military Academy of the General Staff of the Armed Forces of Russia.